Skip to main content

 • Constant urge to clear your throat

-Typically, laryngitis resolves on its own within a few days.
-However, you should contact your doctor if it doesn’t go away within a week or your symptoms worsen.
+Laryngitis often improves on its own within about a week, though symptoms can worsen during the first few days.
+Contact your doctor if it doesn’t get better within a week, or if your symptoms worsen.

 How Do I Treat a Sore Throat on One Side?